-D Time Frame Natural areas managed with involved community. - 0 0 Bushland Management Programs e Ensure all bushland staff are trained in MBB are based on current research current techniques. and techniques. educational institutions and other agencies.
-COMMUNITY INVOLVEMENT AND AWARENESS Management Statement Action 3.2A Bushcare Program Bushcare activities are encouraged and well managed and staffed to encourage and support community Bushcare activities.
-Volunteer Bushcare work is done according to the Bushcare work is done according to the Bushcare work is done according to the Bushcare straining.
-Bushcare groups are serviced with tools, materials and professional training.
-Encourage sustainable practices and on site composting of weeds on Bushcare sites.
-Promote and give recognition to community groups for Bushcare activities.
-Community involvement and • Community planting days are supported MBB participation is fostered within and resourced. bushland management. • Community education and awareness programs are undertaken to promote biodiversity and natural area management. • Weed busters week and National Biodiversity month activities are undertaken.
+Performance Measures Bushcare Groups are well managed and caring for an increased amount of the Shire's bushland.
+Natural areas managed with an informed and involved community.
+Time Frame 0 0 Action Mgt Team are • Hornsby Bushcare is well resourced and MBB staffed to encourage and support community Bushcare activities. • Volunteer Bushcare work is done according to the Bushcare Code. • Bushcare groups are serviced with tools, materials and professional training. • Encourage sustainable practices and on site composting of weeds on Bushcare sites. • Promote and give recognition to community groups for Bushcare activities. t and • Community planting days are supported MBB within and resourced. • Community education and awareness Management Statement 3.2A Bushcare Program Bushcare activities encouraged and well managed Community involvement participation is fostered w bushland management.

+programs are undertaken to promote biodiversity and natural area management.

+Weed busters week and National Biodiversity month activities are undertaken.